III B Society

 Power, the most devastating archaic notion, narrow, vile, hateful, persistent, scheming, instrumentalizes

-values, national constitutions, social relations, resources, rooms of mental and physical movement.
+social values, structures, processes, resources, rooms of spiritual, mental and physical movement.

-escalating gross corruptions in excess of boundaries will lead inevitably to planetary catastrophes and
+sum of multiple, escalating gross corruptions in excess of boundaries will lead inevitably to collapse of